 What makes an energy efficient window?
 That’s one of the main questions that customers ask us.
 What do you look for?
 One of the most important features of a replacement window is its glazing system—a major component of the unit’s overall energy efficiency.
 Products with “clear” glass are the least efficient, while those with Low-E are much more thermally effective.
 The better performing energy efficient windows are those using Low-E glass with Argon or Krypton gas.
+If you live outside the area we serve, we recommend searching double glazing companies near me in order to find energy-efficient windows.
 When selecting a replacement window, make sure they have one of these energy-efficient systems:

 Energy-Efficient Glazing Featuring PPG Intercept®

 Harvey energy efficient windows and patio doors feature the PPG Intercept® “Warm-Edge” spacer system.
 Intercept® is a unique, seamless coated steel U-channel system developed by PPG Industries which is located at the point of contact where the glass is sealed to the window frame.
 The U-channel spacer bar is manufactured as one continuous piece, providing excellent structural integrity and superior thermal performance.
 PPG Intercept® “Warm-Edge” technology also provides 10% warmer indoor glass edge temperatures and outstanding argon gas retention, a higher R-value, and excellent condensation resistance.